21 Awesome Freebies and Deals for College Students on Tight Budgets

 Travel is opening up again.
 Wear your mask and look for deals.
 Check out TripSavvy and Jen on a Jet Plane to get daily info on saving money on flights, cars and accommodations.
 Here are more tips for getting the best deals on flights.
 You also need to keep up with Student Universe, which offers info on tours and locations that have student-friendly prices.

 11. Buses, Trains and Planes

 Amtrak and Greyhound offer student discounts, although the Greyhound discount requires you to purchase a Student Advantage card.
 Some public transit authorities, such as the MTA in Chicago, also offer reduced rates for students.
-If you’re planning a trip in Europe, Eurail takes 35% off the adult price for a train pass for travelers under 25.
+If you’re planning a trip in Europe, Eurail passes can be had for up to 25% off for travelers under 28.